 - xAPI provides more tracking options than SCORM (i.e. interactive and team-based learning, on top of the standard completions, time spent, and pass/fail rates)

 - xAPI communicates with a Learning Record Store (LRS), which can communicate with your LMS or stand alone

 However, the need for xAPI largely stems from ill-equipped business systems, and it should not be treated as a “be-all-end-all” solution.
-In fact, insights are often still limited to what you could find within your existing data set, especially if your LMS provides great data.
+Insights are often still limited to what you could find within your existing data set, especially if your LMS provides great data.

 An Alternative to xAPI

-To address this issue, consider connecting your LMS to Salesforce, as well as your marketing tools and live training software, if applicable.
+To address this issue, consider connecting your LMS to Salesforce and your marketing tools and live training software, if applicable.